Reflections on working in a hippy valley

 Members of the Management Committee c1977-78.
 Photo Roma Harris.

 A Management Committee of new settlers and three Councillors ran the centre which quickly became a pseudo environment centre funded by the state government.
-They called themselves the North Coast Environment Centre and one of their first protests opposed the Forestry Commission’s logging plans near the Black Scrub.
+They called themselves the North Coast Environment Centre and one of their first protests opposed the Forestry Commission’s plans to log the magnificent virgin moist blackbutt stands surrounding the Black Scrub in the Bellinger River State Forest.

-The Forestry Commission proposed to log the magnificent virgin moist blackbutt stands surrounding the Black Scrub in the Bellinger River State Forest.
 This issue gave the Environment Centre something to focus on.
 The forest stand was an essential resource for medium-and long-term supply viability in the Urunga Management Area.
 I outlined the reasons for this in my blog on the damaging 1968 fires in the valley.

 Thora sawmill.
 Photo courtesy Colin Sutton.

 Contrary to claims by the environment centre, the large “old growth” trees over 100 centimetres in diameter would remain, and the silvicultural focus was to carry out a thinning from below of trees up to 70 centimetres in diameter.
-The Forestry Commission planned to not log the magnificent stand of sub-tropical rainforest in the gullies below the logging areas.
+The Forestry Commission planned to not touch the magnificent stand of sub-tropical rainforest in the gullies below the logging areas.

 The environment centre’s claims of environmental destruction were unsupported by any evidence.
 The Forestry Commission outlined the results of harvesting a similar forest at Mount Boss State Forest in the Hastings Valley in the mid-1960s, which was subject to a top disposal burn after the logging operations.